proycon/colibri/docs/source/index.rst

 GIZA Alignment
 -----------------

-``GIZA++`` is open-source software for the computation of word alignment models according to the IBM Models and HMM models (see `GIZA++ <http://code.google.com/p/giza-pp/>`_) [Och & Ney 2003] .
+``GIZA++`` is open-source software for the computation of word alignment models according to the IBM Models and HMM models (see `GIZA++ <http://code.google.com/p/giza-pp/>`_) [OchNey2003]_ .
 The ``aligner`` program can use the models produced by GIZA++ and extract aligned pairs of phrases.
 Two GIZA models (``*.A3.final``) are required, one for each translation direction.
 The extraction algorithm iterates over all sentence pairs in the GIZA models, these sentence pairs contain information in the form of what word-index of the source sentence is aligned to what word-index of the target sentence, and vice versa for the reverse model.
 Given such a bidirectional pair of alignments, the algorithm first collects all relevant patterns and for each possible combination it computes whether the word-alignment indices from the GIZA models support the alignment of the patterns.
 The criteria for whether an alignment between patterns is supported by the word alignments are:

 * Is the first word of the source pattern properly aligned according to the bidirectional intersection of the word alignments?
 * Is the last word of the source pattern properly aligned according to the bidirectional intersection of the word alignments?